Ryanair cancels plan to start flights to Ukraine

-DUBLIN Irish low-cost airline Ryanair (RYA.I) has canceled plans to start flying to Ukraine, saying on Monday that the main airport in Kiev had not honored terms agreed earlier this year.
+DUBLIN (Reuters) - Irish low-cost airline Ryanair (RYA.I) has canceled plans to start flying to Ukraine, saying on Monday that the main airport in Kiev had not honored terms agreed earlier this year.

 Ryanair had been in negotiations with Boryspil airport since announcing in March that it planned new routes to Kiev and the west Ukrainian city of Lviv.